 There will often be terms in liability insurance policies that a landlord must not accept responsibility until the insurer has assessed the claim.

-Landlords are not always responsible for damage to contents that happen sudden and unexpectedly.
+Landlords are not always responsible for damage to contents when things happen sudden and unexpectedly.
 For example, if a pipe becomes damaged, and a leak occurs.

 • the landlord knew, or reasonably ought to have known, the type of damage that would have happened if it did not act – for example knowing about a damaged pipe and not repairing it until after it leaks